 \end{exam}

-\begin{conv} The style in which Figure~\ref{fig8-example} is drawn will be accepted throughout the paper.
+\begin{conv} The style in which the pictures in Figure~\ref{fig8-example} are drawn will be accepted throughout the paper.
 Namely, if a picture is supposed to show a dividing configuration~$(\delta^+,\delta^-)$, then~$\delta^+$ will be shown in green and~$\delta^-$ in red.

 A canonic dividing configuration~$(\delta^+,\delta^-)$ of a surface presented by a rectangular diagram is never displayed at the diagram because it has a standard form in each rectangle (as shown in Figure~\ref{canonic}) and carries no additional information.
 The rectangles are typically numbered, and the points of~$\delta^+\cap\delta^-$ are numbered accordingly.